wbt-solutions/openproject_dart_sdk/doc/WorkPackagesApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **apiV3WorkPackagesWorkPackageIdWatchersPost**
-> apiV3WorkPackagesWorkPackageIdWatchersPost(workPackageId, body)
+> apiV3WorkPackagesWorkPackageIdWatchersPost(workPackageId, inlineObject6)

 Add watcher

-Adds a watcher to the specified WorkPackage.
+Adds a watcher to the specified work package.
 The request is expected to contain a single JSON object, that contains a link object under the `user` key.
 The response will be user added as watcher.
-In case the user was already watching the WorkPackage an `HTTP 200` is returned, an `HTTP 201` if the user was added as a new watcher.
+In case the user was already watching the work package an `HTTP 200` is returned, an `HTTP 201` if the user was added as a new watcher.

 ### Example
 ```dart